-2 Purpose of Stakeholder Engagement Plan
+Purpose of Stakeholder Engagement Plan

-The main objectives of the Stakeholder Engagement Plan (SEP) are to adopt a systematic, transparent and participatory approach to stakeholder engagement and information disclosure, and maintenance of positive stakeholder relationships, monitoring of stakeholder feedback and implementation of an accessible and responsive grievance redressal mechanism.
+The main objectives of the Stakeholder Engagement Plan (SEP) are to a) adopt a systematic, transparent, and participatory approach to stakeholder engagement and information disclosure, b) maintain positive stakeholder relationships, c) monitor stakeholder feedback and d) implement an accessible and responsive grievance redressal mechanism (GRM).
 This SEP aims to facilitate stakeholder feedback and engagement on project design and implementation, including on identification and mitigation of environmental and social risks and impacts.
-This is based on the tested premise that participation of stakeholders in project planning and implementation leads to greater ownership, more equitable and sustained distribution of project benefits, minimizes their grievances and improves achievement of the project's development outcomes.
+This is based on the tested premise that participation of stakeholders in project planning and implementation leads to greater ownership, more equitable and sustained distribution of project benefits, minimisation in beneficiary grievances and improved achievement of the project's development outcomes.